Development of the Thomson scattering measurement system for cascade arc device with indirectly heated hollow cathode: Results and discussion

 The estimate should be more accurate when the range of the ensemble is narrower.
 Therefore, \figs \ref{fig:fig09TeNeTrend} suggests that the accuracy of the electron temperature is high in the cases with higher discharge power.
 In contrast, the accuracy is relatively poor with lower discharge power cases. \figl \ref{fig:fig10ErrorEstimate} shows the dependence of the electron density and temperature estimation error on the electron density and temperature itself.
 In this case, the width of the range, where 80\% of the estimation ensembles nearest to the designated electron density or temperature are located, is chosen as the error or the estimation. \figl \ref{fig:fig10ErrorEstimate} (a) and (b) shows that the estimation error becomes smaller with larger electron density.
 In this study, the electron density increased with higher discharge power.
-Therefore, we can obtain the electron density and temperature more accurately when the discharge power is more than 13 kW.
-On the other hand, the error of the estimation, especially the electron temperature, increased to about 50\% for the cases with discharge power of less than 12 kW, suggesting that signal-to-noise ratio must be improved for the detailed analysis of the data with lower discharge power conditions. \Erase{The dependence of the pressure difference between the inlet and the outlet of the PW on the electron thermal pressure is shown in \figs \ref{fig:fig11pdpevspelectron}.
-The electron thermal pressure is calculated from the electron density and temperature obtained from the Thomson scattering measurement. \figl \ref{fig:fig11pdpevspelectron} shows that the pressure difference between the inlet and outlet of the PW increases with the electron thermal pressure, suggesting the importance of the electron thermal energy on the pressure separation capability of the PW.} \Add{The detailed analysis on the performance of the PW, using the obtained \dense \ and \te, is described in other publication\cite{Yamasaki2023DevelopmentCathode}.}
+Therefore, we can obtain the electron density and temperature more accurately when the discharge power is more than 13 kW\Add{, where the estimation error of the electron temperature is less than 25\%}.
+On the other hand, the error of the estimation, especially the electron temperature, increased to about 50\% for the cases with discharge power of less than 12 kW, suggesting that signal-to-noise ratio must be improved for the detailed analysis of the data with lower discharge power conditions.
+The detailed analysis on the performance of the PW, using the obtained \dense \ and \te, is described in other publication\cite{Yamasaki2023DevelopmentCathode}.